 How to explain to different ages

 Each age understands information differently.
 If you have more than one child, you could choose to sit down and talk to them separately or all at once.
-If you choose to explain to your children at different times, telling each child close in timing to prevent one from overhearing or not hearing it directly from their parent.
+If you choose to explain to your children at different times, tell each child close in timing to prevent one from overhearing or not hearing it directly from their parent.

 Here is some advice on approaching different age groups of children: